bharatvarshney8989/zap-security/README.md

 For this project to work properly, you have to set up your desired browser's proxy to localhost:8095 and reflect this configuration in ZAP.

 Also, you need to configure the ZAP executable path in the code: functions.rb -> $zap_path (i know, i know there are much better ways :) )

+You may want to make zap.sh as well. chmod +x zap.sh